What is Tableau?

 Tableau Desktop is a data visualization application to facilitate you to examine virtually any kind of structured data and generate highly interactive, beautiful graphs, dashboards, and reports within minutes.
 Once a quick installation, you can tie to virtually any data source from spreadsheets to data warehouses and display information in several graphic perspectives.
 Designed to be easy to utilize, you’ll be working more rapidly than ever before.

 Tableau Server is a business intelligence application that offers browser-based analytics anyone can utilize.
 It is a rapid-fire alternative to the slow pace of traditional BI software.
 It is an online solution meant for sharing, distributing, and collaborating on content created in Tableau.

 What makes Tableau different?
 It is proposed to everyone.
 There is no scripting required, so everyone can grow to be an analytics expert.
 You can grow your deployment, as you require it.
 Train online for free.
 Find answers in minutes, not months.

-If you have any doubts or Queries related to Tableau, get it clarifies from Tableau Experts on Tableau community.
+If you have any doubts or Queries related to Tableau, get it clarified from Tableau Experts on the Tableau community.

 Go through the Tableau course in London to get a clear understanding of Tableau.